fesor/json_matcher/README.md

 ;
 ```

-This matcher works the same way as `equal` matcher, so it accepts the same options.
+This matcher works the same way as `equal` matcher, so it accepts same options.

 ### havePath
 This matcher checks if given JSON have specific path ot not.